/>

 Complaints procedure for human rights and environmental risks

 Under the German Supply Chain Act, companies are obliged to set up a complaints procedure that enables internal and external persons to report information.
-Our whistleblowing system allows people to report human rights or environmental risks or violations in their own business area and in the supply chain.
+Our SpeakUp system allows people to report human rights or environmental risks or violations in their own business area and in the supply chain.
 Information will be treated confidentially; anonymous reporting is also possible.
 More information about the complaints procedure is available in the Rules of Procedure.

 Non-Financial Group Report